tghack 2020 |

 There’s a lot you can do with a libc leak + an arbitrary read, like leaking the address of every other segment in the process memory.

-If you look at the binary in gdb and run vmmap
+If you look at the binary in gdb and run vmmap, you will

 segment in memory.
 The value the .text segment is loaded in at will be